DSI-FDI/final-project/dsi_millestone_1.md

 - What information do you wish you knew about your partner on the date?
 - Would you like additional information about your partner's reactions?
 What sort of information?
 - Where would you use this application?

+## Results of the interviews

+We are super happy with the results of our interviews.
+We obtained many useful information about our users (feelings, needs, goals, fears...).

+We realized many people are looking for a relationship but they don't feel confident and sure about how dating and being successful.

+Two or three of us were on each interview.
+One was the interviewer and the rest of the team were taking notes or making the recording.

+Also we did some experiments.
+In one interview, there were 2 interviewers.
+The principal interviewer was conducting the interview and the support interviewer asked some questions for getting deeper information.

+This worked really well, because the 2 interviewers were working together and obtained more information than the 1-1 interviews.
+That's because sometimes you can forget to ask something but the support interviewer will help you out.

+We dedicated some days for making the interviews.
+And the last day we worked together for making the transcripts (from audio to text).

+In general terms, we are proud of all the information we obtained and also we did a great team work.
+It was fun and cool to met other students and our expectations were fulfill.

 # Factoids